Slices1/the-luck-stroke-agent-iron-man/README.md

 1. **Quality Check:** It verifies if the decomposition is logical and complete.

-2. **Leaf Node Identification:** It determines if a task is a **"leaf node"**‚Äîa task that is simple enough, well-defined, and atomic that it can be solved reliably by a smaller, faster LLM in a single shot (one-shot execution).
+2. **Leaf Node Identification:** It determines if a task is a **"leaf node"**√¢‚Ç¨‚Äùa task that is simple enough, well-defined, and atomic that it can be solved reliably by a smaller, faster LLM in a single shot (one-shot execution).

 If a task is *not* a leaf node, it is sent back to the "Decomposer" (Phase 1) for further breakdown.
 This loop continues until the entire tree is built, ending in a set of simple, actionable leaf nodes.